Marcus Semien Player Props: Rangers vs. Padres

-The Texas Rangers, including Marcus Semien and his .550 slugging percentage over his past 10 games, take on starter Yu Darvish and the San Diego Padres at PETCO Park, Saturday at 8:40 PM ET.
+The Texas Rangers, including Marcus Semien and his .525 slugging percentage over his past 10 games, battle starting pitcher Blake Snell and the San Diego Padres at PETCO Park, Sunday at 4:10 PM ET.

 Marcus Semien Game Info & Props vs. the Padres